yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

     }
 ```

-The remaining code (not shown here) includes database interactions and additional logic based on the operation mode.
+The remaining code below includes database interactions and additional logic based on the operation mode.

 Depending on whether it's a "create" or "update" operation, it interacts with the database to create a message group or update a message.